 Covert behaviors can sound simple from the outside, but remember when just one emotionally abusive tactic is repeated over and over in a relationship, it qualifies as abuse and can be incredibly damaging, both physically and psychologically to the victim.
 It does not make someone weak or unreasonable to experience negative personal and relational effects as a result of catastrophizing.

 If you know someone who experiences catastrophizing behavior within their relationship, consider forwarding this blog or directing them to our website.
-If you would like to learn more about CEA, subscribe to our blog and follow us on social media, where we educate on abuse to equip, empower, and restore victims.
+If you would like to learn more, consider checking out our course, “Finding Clarity and Healing in Difficult, Confusing, Stressful or Abusive Relationships.”

 As we move into the middle of the holiday season, The M3ND Project would like to thank you for your constant support.
 The M3ND Project is a 501(c)3 nonprofit organization that relies on charitable contributions to educate, equip, and restore those impacted by abuse.
 We educate on covert emotional abuse and train individuals and organizations on the frontlines who are addressing and responding to victims.
 Please consider helping us continue our work by making supporting our Giving Tuesday campaign with a small monthly or one-time donation here: https://secure.givelively.org/donate/m3nd-project-inc/become-a-m3nder-2020